ZiNETHQ/SIF3DiagnosticTools/Fiddler/README.md

 ```
 hosts.exe add sif.demo.domain
 ```
-8. Edit the `EnvironmentResponse.xml` XML for your chosen demo. in th `<infrastructureServices />` element replace where it references `localhost` with `sif.demo.domain`.
+8. In the Sif.Framework.Demo.Setup project, edit the `EnvironmentResponse.xml` XML for your chosen demo. in the `<infrastructureServices />` element replace where it references `localhost` with `sif.demo.domain`.
 It will look something like this:
 ```xml
 ...
 <infrastructureServices>